 5. Data overage fee

-If your service provider does not provide unlimited data, there are chances that you might run into charges for going over your monthly allowance.
+If your service provider does not provide unlimited data, there is a chance that you might run into charges for going over your monthly allowance.

 5. Speed Capabilities

-The plan you select has a lot to do with how much you pay for the internet.
+Your plan has much to do with how much you pay for the internet.
 More often than not, the faster the plan, the more it costs.

 6. Hidden fees